-The research division of Rhinology which includes Dr. Richard Doty, Dr. Noam Cohen and Dr. Robert Lee, has been recognized for their contributions to understanding the molecular mechanisms of smell and taste with insights into curbing morbidity related to a number of head and neck pathologies.
+The research division of Rhinology which includes Dr. Nithin Adappa, Dr. Noam Cohen, Dr. Richard Doty, Dr. Robert Lee, and Dr. James Palmer has been recognized for their contributions to understanding the molecular mechanisms of smell and taste with insights into curbing morbidity related to a number of head and neck pathologies.

 The laboratory of Dr. Lee studies how airway cells sense and respond to pathogens and other external signals in order understand the pathogenesis of respiratory infections and discover new potential ways to treat them.
 By understanding host pathogen-interactions in the airway and the molecular basis of airway diseases, we hope to identify novel molecular targets for new therapies.